univention/univention-keycloak-app/docs/keycloak-app/use-cases.rst

 The use case *single sign-on through external, public domain name* addresses administrators who want single sign-on availability from the internet.
-Administrators find the steps to reconfigure the |FQDN| for the single sing-on and the UCS portal in this section.
+Administrators find the steps to reconfigure the |FQDN| for the single sign-on and the UCS portal in this section.
 The configuration for this scenario recommends two UCS servers or more for serving the different |FQDN|\ s.
 If you encounter problems during the steps below, see :ref:`troubleshoot-custom-fqdn`.